Want to start a company in Hong Kong? See how Statrys can help

 ⚡ Typically completed in 1–2 days (name approval + registration)

-Ownership and residency ✅ 100% foreign ownership allowed
+Ownership ✅ 100% foreign ownership allowed

-Corporate taxation • Flat 17% corporate tax rate
+Corporate taxation • Flat 17% Corporate tax rate

 📌 Start-Up Tax Exemption: 75% off first SGD 100,000 profit + 50% off next SGD 100,000 (first 3 years)